 Also Read: How to e-verify your income tax return?

-Taxpayers filing ITR-3 using digital signature will receive the acknowledgement receipt on their registered email id.
-It should be noted that ITR-3 is an annexure-free form thus you don’t need to attach any documents with it.
+Taxpayers filing form ITR-3 using digital signature will receive the acknowledgement receipt on their registered email id.
+It should be noted that ITR-3 is an annexure-free form and thus, you don’t need to attach any documents with it.
 However, in order to file the ITR, you need to be registered on the e-filing portal.

 Also Know: How to file IT returns online?